Y3LLOWVESTS/rustyonions/README.md

 # RustyOnions

 ## For the benefit of humanity
-> Check out RON-CORE repo for the dev friendly build
+> Check out RON-CORE repo for the more dev friendly build - this repo is the code lab

+>Update 12-3-2025: Typescript, Python, Java, Kotlin, PHP, and Rust sdks are beta complete.
+We are working on the Swift sdk next.
+>Note: ron-app-sdk is the rust sdk & ron-app-sdk-jvm is the Kotlin & Java sdk.
+>Check the notes file in the sdks for verbose build notes

 > A Decentralized Quantum Substrate